Are you having a hard time structuring your hero’s journey? You’re not alone.

 To sum it all up: the Hero’s Journey follows a hero from their regular life, watches them grow and develop as they meet the challenges of the new and exciting world they’ve been plunged into, and sees how they’ve changed when they finally beat the bad guy (or don’t).

-Try breaking your novel into these core pieces and seeing how your story fits into it!
+Try breaking your novel into its core pieces and see how your story fits into it!
 You might find that not every beat fits, but it’ll help give you a better understanding of how your novel progresses.

 Do you have any tips for people using the Hero’s Journey?
 Do you find it to be a helpful tool in outlining your work?
 Let us know!